ooteniya1/resource-estimation/README.md

 Setup github and quay registry secrets

 `$ ./helm/add-github-credentials.sh`

 `$ ./helm/add-quay-credentials.sh`

+## Resource Estimation Process
+1. Install and deploy Todo-spring Application
+2. Perform Load Testing on the application
+3. Install Vertical Pod Autoscaling
+4. Apply the  a VPA to monitor the application
+### Designing the Performance Tets Plan
+We will be using Apache JMeter for the Performance Test.

+Download [Apache JMeter](https://jmeter.apache.org/) and extract in a directory.

+`$ unzip apache-jmeter-5.4.1.zip`

+####
 ## Objective of the test
 1. Check the response times of a web application, according to the number of virtual users
 2. Test the limits of an application (the number of users the application can accommodate before it crashes)